Our Policies and Approach

 For more information on our raw material initiatives, see Supply Chain Management

-Suntory Group aims to eliminate the use of fossil-derived materials in PET bottles by switching to 100% recycled or plant-derived materials for all PET bottles used by the Group by 2030.
-We are promoting initiatives based on the Group's unique 2R+B (Reduce, Recycle + Bio) strategy, which aims to reduce the amount of plastic used in bottles by making them lighter (Reduce), recycling them as a resource (Recycle), and utilizing biomass-derived resources (Bio).
+Suntory Group aims to eliminate the use of virgin petroleum-based materials in PET bottles by switching to 100% recycled or bio-based derived materials for all PET bottles used by the Group by 2030.
+We are conducting activities based on our unique 2R+B (Reduce, Recycle + Bio) strategy to reduce the amount of plastic used by reducing the weight of containers (Reduce), recycling containers for use as a resource (Recycle), and using bio-based material (Bio).
 The development of weight reduction and recycling technologies has produced a reduction in CO2 emissions.

-In particular, “bottle-to-bottle” horizontal recycling*1 allows PET bottles to be recycled in Japan multiple times as a resource, reducing CO2 emissions by approximately 60%*2 relative to manufacturing PET bottles from new fossil-based raw materials.
-As of May 31, 2024, our use of new fossil-based raw materials was 300,000 tons less than it would have been had we not utilized horizontal recycling.
+In particular, in Japan, “bottle-to-bottle” horizontal recycling*1 allows PET bottles to be recycled multiple times as a resource, reducing CO2 emissions by approximately 60%*2 relative to manufacturing PET bottles from virgin petroleum-based materials.
+As of May 31, 2024, our use of virgin petroleum-based materials was 300,000 tons less than it would have been had we not utilized horizontal recycling.

 -